This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 - Rocky Areas and Human Habitation

-- Climate and Environmental Needs
+- Climate and Environmental Conditions

 - Shelter and Cover in The Wild

-- Diet and Prey Availability in Habitat
+- Diet and Prey Availability

 - Seasonal Habitat Use and Behavior

-- Differences in Wild Vs Captive Habitats
+- Differences in Wild Vs. Captive Habitats

 - Conservation and Human Impact